-- 1. This guide is to help those working or studying in higher education, and anyone else wishing to understand how the Office for Students (OfS) will manage funding for higher education providers for 2022-23.
+- 1. This guide is to help those working or studying in higher education, and anyone else wishing to understand how the Office for Students (OfS) will manage the funding the OfS is responsible for distributing to higher education providers for 2023-24.
 It explains how we calculate the amount of funding each higher education provider is allocated, the principles that underpin those calculations, and the components of a provider's grant. - 2.
-For more detail on the funding methods, including the technical definitions and specifications used in the process to allocate funding, please see the funding section of the OfS website. - 3.
+For more detail on the funding methods, including the technical definitions and specifications used in the process to allocate funding, please see the funding section of the OfS website.1 - 3.
 It is our practice to be open about our allocation methods and policies, and this guide is intended to explain them.
 It is divided into three main sections.

-Section 1: The OfS's funding powers and our budget for 2022-23 Gives a summary of finance arrangements for higher education in England, explains how our funding is part of our regulatory role and shows the OfS budgets for 2022-23.
+Section 1: The OfS's funding powers and our budget for 2023-24 Gives a summary of finance arrangements for higher education in England, explains how our funding is part of our regulatory role and shows the OfS budgets for 2023-24.
 Section 2: OfS funding methods Gives detail about our funding methods and the principles behind them.
 Section 3: Terms and conditions of funding Gives detail about the requirements that providers must abide by to receive funding from the OfS.

-&lt;sup>1 See www.officeforstudents.org.uk/advice-and-guidance/funding-for-providers/.
+1 See www.officeforstudents.org.uk/advice-and-guidance/funding-for-providers/.

-Section 1: The OfS's funding powers and our budget for 2022-23
+Section 1: The OfS's funding powers and our budget for 2023-24